Intel-Edge-AI-Scholars/SmartTrafficControl/README.md

  - Software:
    - Windows or Linux operating system
 - Hardware:
-   - Intel 6th Generation based processors
+   - Intel 6th Generation and above Generation based processors
    - Minimum 8 GB RAM
 - TOOLS
    - Dockers
    - Google Map service
    - Intel OpenVINO
+   - OpenCV

 ### Results
    The following screenshots is the result of our project after using different videos, captured with different cameras with different angles: